Home » Clay Art Projects » Clay Owl

-How to Build a Clay Owl Pinch Pot
+How to Build The Cutest Clay Owl Pinch Pot

-This building project is the perfect introduction to how to attach clay by scoring.
-If children have knowledge or experience with making pinch pots then they should be able to make this clay owl art lesson.
+This clay project perfectly introduces how to attach clay by scoring.
+If children have knowledge or experience with making pinch pots, they should be able to make this clay owl art project.

 glazed clay owl pinch pot on marble table.